 Nicely done, sweetheart.
 Clean up after yourselves, and take care of each other.

-The Lab 5 scene, where Lust threatens to rub off the blood seal in Al's armor unless Ed makes a Philosophers Stone for the homunculi, and Ed pleading with her not to kill him.
+The Lab 5 scene, where Lust threatens to rub off the blood seal in Al's armor unless Ed makes a Philosophers Stone for the homunculi, and Ed pleading her not to.

 Many, though everyone remembers the deaths of Maes Hughes, and Nina/Alexander.